 The Yellow Star by Carmen Deedy – Holocaust

-This is a wonderful story based off a popular legend of King Christian X of Denmark courageously wearing the yellow Star of David in support of his Jewish people.
+This is a wonderful story based on a popular legend of King Christian X of Denmark courageously wearing the yellow Star of David in support of his Jewish people.
 Despite being completely fictional, it is a nice thought, and I do believe this is something Denmark’s beloved king would have done.

 The Little Ships by Louise Borden – WWII